 - Place the objects in an enclosure such as cupboard, storage box or display case.

-- Choose the materials of enclosures carefully, using conservation-grade materials that do not give off pollutants themselves.
+- Choose the materials of enclosures carefully, using conservation-grade materials that don’t give off pollutants themselves.

 - Avoid open display and storage.
 Use dust covers for items that cannot be stored in enclosures.

-- Use pollutant absorbers such as buffered, acid-free paper and board.
-Do not use buffered material near items that are affected by buffering agents such as photographic materials and textiles.
+- Use pollutant absorbers such as buffered, acid-free paper, and board.
+Don’t use buffered material near items that are affected by buffering agents such as photographic materials and textiles.

 - Activated carbon, found in products such as carbon cloths, is a powerful absorber of pollutants and can be used in showcases and storage boxes.
 Be aware that it can become saturated with pollutants.

 - Use conservation storage materials that have been designed to protect from materials.
 Read our advice guide for tips on which cases to use.